kotavi/docker_rally/README.md

 Execute ``./install.sh`` which runs the next:
  - retrieves controller ip
  - installs `docker`
- - copies `openrc` from controller to fuel node
+ - copies `openrc` from controller to fuel node to the current directory

 #### Pull rally docker image and start rally container